Degree Course: Sciences of Cultural Heritage

 (objectives)

-The course aims to bring students closer to the problems of reading the work of art through its conservative history, considering the interaction between historical, theoretical and critical aspects that determine its events over time
+The course aims to bring students closer to the problems of reading the work of art through its conservative history, considering the interaction between historical, theoretical and critical aspects that determine its events over timeso as to stimulate knowledge and understanding and learning skills, autonomy of judgment, communication skills

 |